ExpeditionRPG/expedition/docs/style_guide.md

 > Draw one tier III loot
 ```

-- Generally try to reward a fixed amount of loot instead of saying "Each adventurer draws 1 tier I loot", as this imbalances the game and makes larger parties overpowered.
+- Generally try to reward a fixed amount of loot instead of saying "Each adventurer draws one tier I loot", as this imbalances the game and makes larger parties overpowered.